mongodb/mongo-efcore-provider/BREAKING-CHANGES.md

 - In standalone mode (perhaps for local development) you can reconfigure your standalone server to a single-instance replica set
 - In a container environment switch to a single-instance replica set container if one is available

-To reconfigure a standalone server please follow the [Convert a Standalone mognod to a Replica Set guide](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).
+To reconfigure a standalone server please follow the [Convert a Standalone MongoDB to a Replica Set guide](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 Alternatively, if you are absolutely sure you do not wish to use transactions, (and therefore not use optimistic concurrency) then you can disable automatic transactions inside `SaveChanges` and `SaveChangesAsync` by setting `Database.AutoTransactionBehavior = AutoTransactionBehavior.Never` on your `DbContext` subclass as part of the setup.